amazon-braket/amazon-braket-sdk-python/src/braket/experimental/autoqasm/README.md

 enables a more imperative programming style than constructing programs via a series of function calls on a circuit object.

-AutoQASM can be serialized to OpenQASM.
-This textual representation of the quantum program is widely supported by various tools and is more suited for transport.
-A crucial part of our serialization process is that modular structures within the program are preserved when serializing to OpenQASM.
+AutoQASM programs can be serialized to OpenQASM.
+This textual representation for quantum programs is widely supported and enables interoperability among various frameworks.
+A crucial part of our serialization process is that modular structures within the program, such as loops and subroutines, are preserved when serializing to OpenQASM.

 Although it is still a work in progress, the intent is that AutoQASM will support any quantum programming paradigm which falls into the [OpenQASM 3.0](https://openqasm.com) language scope.
 AutoQASM supports serializing quantum programs to OpenQASM, which allows the programs to interoperate with any library or service that supports OpenQASM programs, such as Amazon Braket.